 Fig. 4.4: Wrong Prediction

-In the fig 4.3 we can see the wrong prediction which was occur due to lack of the data augmentation of image while training the image.
+In the fig. 4.3 we can see the wrong prediction which was occur due to lack of the data augmentation of image while training the image.
 This has resulted in low accuracy of prediction.